harmanT23/PhotoLair/README.md

 - Transaction logs to record transactions made by a user.
 Use these logs to notify a user when they attempt to buy the same image again or to provide them insights about their recent purchase trends.
-- Image tags to allow users to browse images matching certain search criteria.
+- Image tags to allow users to browse images matching certain tags.
 - Search and filters to allow users to search by keywords or filter images by various parameters (i.e. location, date, author, etc).